What happens at Andy’s Man Club?

 Spreading the word

 We have a good presence on social media.
-We might not have the biggest of followings, maybe 30,000 on Facebook, but we have an active following.
+We might not have the biggest of followings, maybe 30,000 (update, now 142,000) on Facebook, but we have an active following.
 I’ve run many things in my life, but I’ve never seen so many people engage, sometimes a million engagements a month, which is scary.
 These people care about it.
 They say that one suicide can affect up to 60 people.
 I think you can flip that as well sometimes.
 When one person comes and it changes their life, it’s not just their life that gets saved, it might affect the wives, the daughters, the sons, their best friends, the father, and suddenly that spreads and people want to give back.
 I think it’s a movement.
 We could open another 112 clubs tomorrow but we like to do it the right way.

 How it transforms people